-Basic major requirements: The B.A. in biology requires completion of at least 28 credits of biology, including the 4 required core biology courses, 1 semester of a 4-credit mathematics course and 1 year of chemistry (major level courses are strongly recommended).
+Basic major requirements: The B.A. in biology requires completion of at least 28 credits of biology, including the 3 required core biology courses, 1 semester of a 4-credit mathematics course and 1 year of chemistry (major level courses are strongly recommended).
 The B.S. in biology requires completion of a minimum of 67 credits in the natural sciences.
-At least 36 of the 67 credits must be in biology and include the 4 required biology Core courses (although Chemistry 314 and 315 may be counted as biology credits for the B.S. degree) and include 20 credits at the 300-level or higher.
+At least 36 of the 67 credits must be in biology and include the 3 required biology Core courses (although Chemistry 314 and 315 may be counted as biology credits for the B.S. degree) and include 20 credits at the 300-level or higher.
 Also required are Chemistry 111, 113, 114, 121, 221, 231 and 255; 2 semesters of 4-credit courses in mathematics; and 8 additional credits from courses in the natural science departments other than biology and chemistry.

-Required courses: biology majors desiring either a B.A. or a B.S. must take Biology 150 (Biological Unity and Diversity) followed by Biology 240 (Cells and Genetics), Biology 260 (Organismal Biology), and Biology 280 (Ecology and Evolutionary Biology).
-The 3 required 200-level courses may be taken in any sequence.
+Required courses: biology majors desiring either a B.A. or a B.S. must take the entry-level course, Biology 240 (Cells and Genetics), as well as Biology 260 (Organismal Biology) and Biology 280 (Ecology and Evolutionary Biology).
+These should be taken in numerical sequence.
+To ensure students are informed about the important topic of biological diversity, at least one of the following courses must be taken: Biology 332, 340, 343, 380, 422, and 432.